marquil-san/research/Nature Client/readme.md

 but why does it need this -> *https://accounts.spotify.com/api/token*

-**I don't have enough evidence to claim that it can doxx someone**, but I think this is worth investigating before trusting the client.
+**I don't have enough evidence to claim that it can doxx someone**, but who knows what the truth is...

 ---